-In its research entitled Predicts 2018: Brand Relevance Under Fire, Automation on the Rise, Gartner estimates that “by 2018, organizations that have fully invested in all types of online personalization will outsell companies that have not by more than 30%.”
+In its research entitled Predicts 2018: Brand Relevance Under Fire, Automation on the Rise, Gartner estimates that “by 2018, organizations that have fully invested in all types of website personalization will outsell companies that have not by more than 30%.”

 And as time goes on, not only does the likelihood of increased revenue loss to other players in the space who have already begun, or will shortly begin, prioritizing and deploying individualized experiences continue to grow, so too does the opportunity cost associated with maintaining the status quo.

 Points plotted along this graph indicate the value extracted when it comes to personalization, with time running along the x-axis representing the continued opportunity cost the longer experiences aren’t personalized and the y-axis representing revenue projections.

 The harsh reality is the longer businesses wait, the farther behind they’ll be on the personalization maturity ladder – customers don’t wait for companies to catch up despite their sincere efforts to modernize, they simply grow more demanding with each day.
 In order to satiate their needs, this means a firm commitment to innovation that will never end.

 Make it clear that next quarter isn’t an option, you have to start moving now if you want to reduce the learning curve and start seeing results.